luke015/Quiz_app/AUTHENTICATION.md

 1. **Login Page**: `/login` - Enter admin password
 2. **Protected Routes**: Automatically redirect to login if not authenticated
-3. **Token Storage**: Authentication token is stored in browser's localStorage
+3. **Token Storage**: Authentication token is stored in httpOnly cookies (not accessible to JavaScript)
-4. **Auto-Login**: If a valid token exists, the user stays logged in across browser sessions
+4. **Auto-Login**: If a valid cookie exists and hasn't expired, the user stays logged in across browser sessions
-5. **Logout**: Clear token and return to guest mode
+5. **Logout**: Clear cookie and return to guest mode
+6. **Cookie Expiration**: Cookies automatically expire after 24 hours, matching backend session duration

 ## Usage